kreatoo/k8s/README.md

 ## Installation
-The setup assumes you already have Kubernetes installed with a CNI (Tested with Calico, should work in any), Helm and cloudflared.
+The setup assumes you already have Kubernetes installed with a CNI (Tested with Calico, should work in any) and Helm.

 This setup uses Kustomize to manage the manifests.
 To install the setup, clone the repo and run the following commands: